Current Prime Rates And Prime Rate History

 Variable borrowing costs decrease dure to Fed lower the overnight rate while fixed borrowing costs slide due to market expectations of future rate cuts.
 Borrowers will be affected as new and refinanced mortgage rates decrease, as well as variable rate products such as adjustable-rate mortgages, credit cards, and HELOCs linked to the prime rate decrease.
 The U.S. housing market has been noticeably affected by high interest rates as higher mortgage costs decreased activity in the housing market.
 Lower prime rates may bring relief to some but may not restore activity fully.

-The financial markets predict the overnight rate will likely decrease during the next FOMC meeting on December 18th, 2024, according to the CME FedWatch Tool.
+The financial markets predict the overnight rate will likely stay the same during the next FOMC meeting on January 29th, 2025, according to the CME FedWatch Tool.
 The prediction may change as economic conditions evolve.
-If the prediction is true, the prime rate will decrease by another 25 basis points after the next Fed meeting.
+If the prediction is true, the prime rate will not change after the next Fed meeting.

 What Is Prime Rate?